pirminpfammatter/website/content/event/acculturation-and-intergenerational-relationships-second-generation-immigrants-in-switzerland/index.md

 ---
 title: "Acculturation and Intergenerational Relationships: Second-Generation Immigrants in Switzerland"
+summary: A talk by Beate Schwarz and Pirmin Pfammatter
 abstract: >
   Second-generation immigrants grew up in the host culture  and develop a strong competence in this culture.
 At the same time, they are still influenced by the